Accessibility statement for the local authority portal

 Using this service

-This service allows billing authorities and local authorities to exchange property information with the VOA.
+This service allows billing authorities and local authorities to exchange property information with the Valuation Office Agency (VOA).

 We want as many people as possible to be able to use this service.
 For example, that means you should be able to: